AdobeDocs/advertising.en/help/integrations/audience-manager/import-audiences.md

 [!DNL Adobe] personnel will perform most or all of the following steps.

-1. The [!DNL Adobe] account team should submit a request to the data operations team to set up an integration between [!DNL Search] and Audience Manager.
+1. The Adobe Account Team should submit a request to the data operations team to set up an integration between [!DNL Search] and Audience Manager.
 Include the names of the Audience Manager segments that you want to export to [!DNL Search].

 1. Within Audience Manager, configure destinations for [!DNL Search]: